Hocnonsense/genome/README.md

 ---
 ## introduction
-- maintains some snakemake modules, and can also import python functions to handle the output.
+Maintains several Snakemake modules and can also import Python functions to post-process their output.

 ## installation
 ### create environment